junsangjo/Junsangjo/README.md

 I hope to become an AI programer.
 So I will study computer engineering and strive to become a talented person.

-I am always passionate😃, Let’s study together and get an A+.🥇
+I am always passionate😃, Let’s study hard together and get an A+.🥇